hypi-universe/fn-fcm/README.md

 The name `findGooglePlaces` is arbitrary, you can name it anything you like.
 The return type is `Json` but you can create a custom type and return that instead.
 Note that the structure of the custom type must match the structure returned from this function.

+`GOOGLE_PLACES_KEY` env is required.
+You create an environment variable in your Hypi app with this name and provide the value on each instance that uses this function.
+`action` - see arguments below

 ## Env keys